top of page

 4x4 course

 Back in 2019 when we bought our first Toyota Fortuner 4x4 we were given a 4x4 course with our purchase.
 Timothy and I had loads of laughs as we maneuvered around the course.
-We were thrown in the deep end on the Namibian dunes back in 2018 where with the help of the instructors we tackled towering dunes and steep declines.
-Perched on the edge of a dune, through walkie talkies, we were given tips on how to survive the descent.
-With shaking legs and sweaty brows, we launched o
+We had been on a similar course a few years back when we purchased our first XTrail and in many ways that was a more difficult challenge this one.
+We had also been thrown in the deep end on the Namibian dunes back in 2018 where, with the help of the instructors and using their 4x4 vehicle, we tackled tow

 AlisonJ